 Subarticle 2.
 Appeal of Assessment of Publicly-Owned Property—Contents of Applications, Filing Deadlines, and Board-Appraised Property

-(a) The application and supporting documents, including the proof of filing under subdivision (b), must be submitted by mail or in person to the Chief of Board Proceedings as provided in section 5335.
+(a) The application and supporting documents, including the proof of filing under subdivision (b), must be filed in accordance with section 5335.

 (b) A copy of the application, together with its separate statement of legal authorities, must also be filed by the applicant with the county assessor whose assessment is questioned and with the county board of supervisors.
 A proof of filing with the county assessor and the county board of supervisors must be enclosed with the application filed with the Board.